Bleaching Dark Hair at Home: How to Go Light With Less Damage

 When it comes to going blonder than blonde, the process can be a whole lot simpler for those with naturally lighter hair.
-But when it comes to the dark-haired ladies out there, it’s a whole other story.
-Whereas lighter locks can easily be concealed, bleaching dark hair is pretty tricky.
+But when it comes to bleaching dark hair, it’s a whole other story.
+Whereas lighter locks can easily be concealed, covering dark hair is pretty tricky.

-Bleaching Dark Hair With Minimal Damage
+Bleaching Dark Hair at Home with Minimal Damage

 Have you recently dyed your hair?
 Is your hair super dry?
 Do you have split ends?
 If you answered yes to any of these questions, it may not be the right time to expose your hair to the inevitable harsh damage that comes with bleaching.

 Bleaching dark hair is much more of a process than bleaching lighter hair—the darker your hair is, the longer it takes to lift.
 Make sure you have a few weeks to bring the look to life, as the safest way to do this is in multiple sessions (think two to three weeks to make platinum magic happen!).
-It will take this long because it’s essential to wait a couple weeks between bleaching sessions to let your hair rest from each chemical exposure.
+It will take this long because it’s essential to wait a couple of weeks between bleaching sessions to let your hair rest from each chemical exposure.

-3. Make a beeline for bleach powder and liquid peroxide.
+Make a beeline for bleach powder and liquid peroxide.

-4. Perform a strand test.
+Perform a strand test.

-5. Moisturize your hair.
+Moisturize your hair.

-That said, treat your hair to a mask, like Nexxus Humectress Moisturizing Deep Conditioning Treatment Mask, beforehand.
+That said, treat your hair to a mask, like Dove Hair Mask + Minerals Smoothes + Pink Clay, beforehand.
 The more moisturized your hair is before the bleaching process, the less damage it will sustain.

-6. Section your hair off.
+Section your hair off.